-14. Issue ballots, tally sheets and all support materials to hold an election;
+14. Issue ballotsT414 fsheets and all support materials to hold an election;

 15. Be responsible for the storage of and safekeeping of all election ballots and allied documents after the close of the election pursuant to procedures established by the Election Commission; and